MohamedMassoud/Android-Gamepad-To-PC/README.md

 1- I am aware about the problems that happen with the crash that happens on button click.
 This is because the current implementation supports only Direct Input gamepads.

 2- I am working on supporting XInput as well this will be released very soon.

+**Updates for AGTP Server V3**

+What's new:

+1- Added support for both Generic & Modern Gamepads.

+2- Added axes customization to fix some gamepads wrong axes assignments.